zulip/zulip/docs/production/upgrade-or-modify.md

    only upgrade to Zulip 3.0 and newer after completing this process, since newer releases don't support Ubuntu Debian Stretch.

-2. Same as for Xenial to Bionic, above.
+2. Same as for Bionic to Focal.

 3. Follow [Debian's instructions to upgrade the OS][debian-upgrade-os].